 The consideration of depreciation of the fixed asset is necessary when estimating the asset value of accumulated capital stock in previous years, which will diminish over time.
-In earlier studies, the depreciation rate was usually set as a fixed value within the range of 5%~10% (e.g., Perkins, 1988; Hall and Jones, 1999; Wang and Yao, 1999).
-In Zhang (2008), the depreciation rate of fixed asset was determined by considering the service life (T) of different fixed asset types (including construction and installation, equipment and instrument, and others) and their residual value (d_T) when the capital goods are retired.
+In earlier studies, the depreciation rate was usually set as a fixed value within the range of 5 %-10 % (e.g. Perkins, 1988; Hall and Jones, 1999; Wang and Yao, 1999).
+In Zhang (2008), the depreciation rate of fixed assets was determined by considering the service life (T) of different fixed-asset types (including but not limited to construction and installation and equipment and instruments) and their residual value (d_T) when the capital goods are retired.
 The calculation formula of the depreciation rate (κ) is defined as follows:

-$$230 \quad d_T = (1 - \kappa)^T \tag{3}$$
+$$d_T = (1 - \kappa)^T \,. \tag{3}$$

-In Zhang (2008), the service life (T) of construction and installation, equipment and instruments, and other types of fixed asset in China was set as 45 years, 20 years, and 25 years, respectively.
+In Zhang (2008), the service life (T) of construction and installation, equipment and instruments, and other types of fixed assets in China was set as 45, 20, and 25 years, respectively.
 Their residual value (d_T) was uniformly set as 4%.
-The depreciation rates of these three fixed asset types were calculated to be 6.9%, 14.9%, and 12.1%, respectively.
-Ideally, the relative weights of each of the three fixed asset types should also be considered to determine a comprehensive depreciation rate of the fixed asset.
+The depreciation rates of these three fixed-asset types were calculated to be 6.9%, 14.9%, and 12.1%, respectively.
+Ideally, the relative weights of each of the three fixed-asset types should also be considered to determine a comprehensive depreciation rate of the fixed asset.
 However, due to a lack of such data at the provincial level, the weight at the national level was used in Zhang (2008), which is 63% for completion of construction and formation, 29% for purchase of equipment and instruments, and 8% for other investments.
-Finally, under the assumption of geometric diminishing of the relative efficiency, the comprehensive deprecation rate of the fixed asset was determined to be 9.6% for the whole nation.
-Following the method in Zhang (2008), Wu et al. (2014) calculated the depreciation rate range for each of the 31 provinces in mainland China based on newly released composition data of TIFA for each province and by setting the residual value of the fixed asset to be 3%~5% of their original value.
-Their provincial-level depreciation rate of the fixed asset is within the range of 7.95%~10.05%.
-The comparison analysis of Li (2011) indicates that the change of 1% in depreciation rate will lead to a 10% change in accumulated fixed asset 25 years later.
-Li (2011) also suggested that the depreciation rate should be within the range of 5%~10%.
-In this paper, since the development of provincial-level fixed asset data is to be used for rapid emergency response after the occurrence of damaging earthquakes in China, the replacement values of different types of fixed asset in earthquake-affected areas are generally higher than their residual values even they have lasted for a much longer time than their service lives; therefore, a conservative depreciation rate of 5% is chosen for all provinces to get the final accumulated fixed asset data series from 1951 to 2020.
-Currently, all the data inputs required for estimating accumulated fixed asset values are ready.
-The provincial-level fixed asset data from 1951 to 2020 can be constructed following Eq.
+Finally, under the assumption of geometric diminishing of the relative efficiency, the comprehensive depreciation rate of the fixed asset was determined to be 9.6% for the whole nation.
+Following the method in Zhang (2008), Wu et al. (2014) calculated the depreciation rate range for each of the 31 provinces in mainland China based on newly released composition data of TIFA for each province and by setting the residual value of the fixed asset to be 3 %-5 % of their original value.
+Their provincial-level depreciation rate of the fixed asset is within the range of 7.95 %-10.05 %.
+The comparison analysis of Li (2011) indicates that the change of 1 % in depreciation rate will lead to a 10% change in accumulated fixed asset 25 years later.
+Li (2011) also suggested that the depreciation rate should be within the range of 5%-10%.
+In this paper, since the development of provincial-level fixedasset data is to be used for rapid emergency response after the occurrence of damaging earthquakes in China, the replacement values of different types of fixed assets in earthquakeaffected areas are generally higher than their residual values, even if they have lasted for a much longer time than their service lives; therefore, a conservative depreciation rate of 5 % is chosen for all provinces to get the final accumulated fixedasset data series from 1951 to 2020.
+Currently, all the data inputs required for estimating accumulated fixed-asset values are ready.
+The provincial-level fixed-asset data from 1951 to 2020 can be constructed following Eq.
 (1).
-This dataset will be demonstrated and evaluated in the Results and Discussion section.
-Next, we will introduce the disaggregation method used in this paper to distribute the provincial-level fixed assets into the grid level.
+This dataset is demonstrated and evaluated in the "Results and discussion" section.
+Next, we introduce the disaggregation method used in this paper to distribute the provincial-level fixed assets onto the grid level.

-2.2 Disaggregation of the provincial-level fixed asset into 1km × 1km grids
+2.2 Disaggregation of the provincial-level fixed asset into 1 km × 1 km grids